djipco/webmidi/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Reporting a bug or issue
+name: Report a bug
-about: ''
+about: This is to report a bug, issue or problem with the library
 title: ''
 labels: ''
 assignees: ''